Mourad El Mabrouk

-Mourad El Mabrouk (born 19 October 1986) is a Tunisian professional basketball player who currently plays for Jalaa of the Syrian Basketball League (SBL).
+Mourad El Mabrouk (born 19 October 1986) is a Tunisian professional basketball player for Club Africain of the Championnat Pro A.

 Professional career

 El Mabrouk has played with Club Africain in the Tunisian League.
 In May 2021, he joined US Monastir to play in the inaugural season of the Basketball Africa League (BAL).
 He was a starter for Monastir as the team went on to play in the 2021 BAL Finals, where they lost to Zamalek.
-El Mabrouk averaged 6 points and 2.5 assists game.
+El Mabrouk averaged 6 points and 2.5 assists per game.

 On May 6, 2022, El Mabrouk signed with Jalaa of the Syrian Basketball League ahead of the Final Four stage.

 Tunisian national team

 El Mabrouk has played with the senior men's Tunisian national basketball team.
 He competed at the 2012 Summer Olympics.